 \section{Abstract}

-In this paper, we consider four subvarieties of the variety of associative algebras.
-We study these subvarieties from the point of view of operads and show connections with well-known algebras such as dendriform algebras and noncommutative Novikov algebras.
-Finally, we define operations, commutator and anti-commutator on these algebras and obtain some identities under these operations.
+In this paper, we consider four types of subvarieties of the variety of associative algebras.
+We study these subvarieties from the point of view of operads and show their connections with well-known classes of algebras, such as dendriform algebras and noncommutative Novikov algebras.
+Finally, we define the commutator and anti-commutator operations on these algebras and derive several identities satisfied by these operations.